Explorer-USS-0-1/Explorer-USS.0.1/README.md

 >[!Note]
 >
->The prints of our project were made with 100% reciled PLA.
+>The prints of our project were made with 100% recicled PLA.

 #### ROVER